Espresso

 ## How to Work With Espresso

-Each environment is fully customizable - fees, transaction ordering, VM extensions, compliance controls - while benefiting from the security of Espresso's validator network and connectivity to the broader blockchain ecosystem.
-Organizations can build directly on Espresso or have systems deployed and managed by Espresso Systems.
+Each environment is fully customizable: fees, transaction ordering, VM extensions, compliance controls, and privacy configuration.
+Organizations benefit from the security of Espresso's validator network and connectivity to the broader blockchain ecosystem.
+Deployments can be built directly on Espresso or designed and operated by Espresso Systems.

 The network offers fast finality on Mainnet today, with the ability to scale to millions of transactions per second.
-Use cases like cross-chain collateral management have been [demoed live at Digital Assets Summit 2026](https://www.espressosys.com/collateral-mgmt-demo).
+Crosschain collateral management use cases have been [demonstrated live at Digital Assets Summit 2026](https://www.espressosys.com/collateral-mgmt-demo).

 {% hint style="info" %}